pexip/os-bidict/docs/addendum.rst

 .. note::

-   In PyPy this is not an issue, as PyPy doesn't use reference counts.
+   In PyPy this does not occur, as PyPy doesn't use reference counts.
    The memory for unreferenced objects in PyPy is only reclaimed when GC kicks in, which is unpredictable.